Kathy Tran ‘really surprised’ by backlash to late-term abortion bill

 Her response prompted pushback from National Review Online’s Alexandra DeSanctis, who called the Democratic lawmaker’s claims “patently false,” while conservative pundit David A. French said the bill “functionally renders third-trimester abortions generally legal.”

 “It takes nothing more than the agreement of a mother and doctor that there is any degree of even mental impairment to kill a child.
 Are Virginia Democratic lawmakers ready to go that far?
-If so, is that position a matter of conviction, or of fear?” he asked.
+If so, is that position a matter of conviction, or of fear?”
+Mr. French said.

 The legislation, which was tabled on a 5-3 party-line vote Tuesday by a state legislative subcommittee, sparked national outrage, including a rebuke from President Trump, after she testified that the measure would allow abortions to be performed after the start of labor.